neosensory/neosensory-sdk-for-android-java/README.md

 ## Documentation

-See the pages for the module at https://neosensory.github.io/neosensory-sdk-for-android-java.
+See the pages for the module at https://neosensory.github.io/neosensory-sdk-for-android-java and the platform-agnostic API documentation that may be obtained at https://neosensory.com/developers/

 ## Examples